mlcourses/lab-3-blog-post-group2_cs281/post.md

 ### 1. Project Step
-The circuit for LED is very simple.
-This only uses one OR gate and the inputs are B0 and ∼B1.
+The circuit for LED B is very simple.
+This only uses one OR gate and the inputs are ~B0 and ∼B2.
+Then the wired to the pin of LED B with a resistor.

 ### 2. Testing